status-im/nimbus-site/README.md

 4. Run `yarn devel`
 5. Open http://localhost:8000 in a browser

-This prevents the need for any global installs, and will allow you to live reload any changes you make.
+This prevents the need for any global installs, and allows you to live reload any changes you make.